Journalism (JRNL) | Faculty of Arts

 Video Journalism

 Students will expand their visual storytelling skills with an emphasis on filming, editing and producing video.
-They will explore the legal and ethical aspects of video storytelling and consider its role in public discourse.
+They will explore the legal and ethical aspects of video storytelling and describe its role in public discourse.
 They will learn how to apply basic visual storytelling skills to video, and the role images, sound, music and text play in video storytelling.
 Students will learn video-editing skills using professional-level software and will produce a long-form video documentary.

 Level: UG

-Prerequisite(s): JRNL 2360
+Prerequisite(s): JRNL 2230

 Attribute: ARTS